Khaled7mazen/webhook-pipeline/README.md

 ### CI
 The CI workflow runs on push and pull requests and performs:
+- dependency installation
-- lint checks
+- type checking
 - TypeScript build
 - PostgreSQL service setup
 - database migrations
 - Docker image build

 ### CD
-The CD workflow runs after CI succeeds on the `main` branch and:
-- builds the Docker image
-- publishes it to GitHub Container Registry (GHCR)
+The CD workflow runs after CI succeeds on the main branch and publishes the Docker image to GitHub Container Registry (GHCR).

 ---